 © 2014 IEEE.
 A compact, high-gain, and low-noise Ka band HTS Josephson junction-based receiver front-end module for wireless communication is presented in this paper.
 The front-end module consists of biasing circuits, a semiconductor low-noise amplifier, and a monolithic HTS circuit consisting of an Josephson mixer, bandpass and lowpass filters.
 The semiconductor LNA in the first stage is applied to achieve a low noise figure of the whole front-end module.
 Integration of the Josephson mixer with a number of HTS passive components on a single chip improves the coupling efficiency and reduces the connection losses between the components.
 The total dimension of the packaged front-end module is below 25 mm × 20 mm × 15 mm, which is very compact.
 Measurement result shows that the front-end module has an overall conversion gain around 40 dB, and a low noise figure close to 0 dB with an LO driving power around -38 dBm at 40 K.

-Du, J, Bai, DD, Zhang, T, Jay Guo, Y, He, YS & Pegrum, CM 2014, 'Optimised conversion efficiency of a HTS MMIC Josephson down-converter', Superconductor Science and Technology, vol. 27, no. 10.View/Download from: UTS OPUS or Publisher's site
+Du, J, Bai, DD, Zhang, T, Jay Guo, Y, He, YS & Pegrum, CM 2014, 'Optimised conversion efficiency of a HTS MMIC Josephson down-converter', Superconductor Science and Technology, vol. 27, no. 10.View/Download from: Publisher's site

 © 2014 IOP Publishing Ltd. A high-Tc superconducting (HTS) monolithic microwave integrated circuit (MMIC) Josephson down-converter that approaches zero conversion loss is reported.
 The all-HTS YBa2Cu3O7-x thin-film circuit consists of a step-edge Josephson junction mixer, a 10-12 GHz bandpass filter for the RF input, a lowpass filter for the IF output and a resonant strip line for local oscillator isolation; all are integrated on a single 10 mm × 20 mm MgO substrate.
 The DC characteristics of the junction and its mixing properties have been experimentally studied and compared to the results of (a) a single Josephson mixer without the on-chip HTS filters, and (b) our previously reported MMIC down-converter which had very different junction characteristics.
 The Josephson junction parameters are analysed to give insight into their effect on the mixer performance.

-Zhang, T, Du, J, Guo, YJ & Sun, X 2013, 'A compact HTS bandpass microstrip filter with novel coupling structure for on-chip integration', Physica C: Superconductivity and its Applications, vol. 495, pp. 69-73.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Du, J, Guo, YJ & Sun, X 2013, 'A compact HTS bandpass microstrip filter with novel coupling structure for on-chip integration', Physica C: Superconductivity and its Applications, vol. 495, pp. 69-73.View/Download from: Publisher's site

 A compact low-complexity high-selectivity high-temperature superconducting (HTS) microstrip bandpass filter is presented in this paper, which consists of only three half-wavelength resonators.
 A novel coupling scheme is used to provide a pair of transmission zeros outside the passband, so that the selectivity of the filter is improved.
 The filter is fabricated on an MgO substrate with YBa 2 Cu 3 O 7-x (YBCO) coating.
 Measurement result shows an in-band insertion loss at 0.5 dB, a sharp slope, and a stopband rejection better than 20 dB.
 The compactness and high-selectivity features make the filter suitable for on-chip integration of HTS receiver front-ends. © 2013 Published by Elsevier B.V.
 All rights reserved.

-Zhang, T, Du, J, Guo, YJ & Sun, X 2012, 'Design and integration of HTS filters with a Josephson device', Superconductor Science and Technology, vol. 25, no. 10.View/Download from: UTS OPUS or Publisher's site
+Du, J, MacFarlane, JC, Zhang, T, Cai, Y & Guo, YJ 2012, 'Self-pumped HTS Josephson heterodyne tunable mixer', Superconductor Science and Technology, vol. 25, no. 2.View/Download from: Publisher's site

 A high-temperature superconducting (HTS) Josephson frequency down-converting module is demonstrated.
 An HTS monolithic frequency down-converting circuit and a biasing circuit board for the Josephson device are packaged into the module.
 The monolithic circuit consists of HTS filters and a Josephson oscillator-mixer device, integrated on a single 10mm×20mm chip of Y Ba 2 Cu 3 O 7x (YBCO) film on MgO substrate.
 A compact, low-loss HTS step-impedance low-pass filter was designed for the intermediate frequency (IF) output port.
 The modeling, simulation and measurement results of the HTS low-pass filter are presented in this paper.
 The frequency response and dynamic range of the on-chip integrated HTS down-converting module are also described. © 2012 IOP Publishing Ltd.